-Yes, pulmonary hypertension and transient ischemic attacks.
+Yes, pulmonary hypertension and transient ischemic attacks can occur with MVP.

-Pulmonary hypertension is a condition in which blood pressure in the lungs’ arteries (the main pulmonary trunk and two smaller arteries) is higher than normal.
-Normally occurring in those with untreated regurgitation, it is typically caused by leaky valves that increase pressure in the left atrium.
+Pulmonary hypertension is a condition in which the blood pressure in the lungs’ arteries (the main pulmonary trunk and two smaller arteries) is higher than normal.
+Normally occurring in those with untreated regurgitation, it is normally caused by leaky valves that increase pressure in the left atrium.
 This places strain on the right atrium and ventricle, sometimes causing heart failure.

 Transient ischemic attacks (TIAs) produce similar symptoms to a stroke in patients.
 However, they generally last no longer than five minutes and do not result in permanent brain damage or death.
 TIAs are actually known as mini-strokes.
 They are also called warning strokes, as an actual stroke usually takes place within 12 months of a transient (temporary) ischemic attack.